Volcanic Ash as a Sustainable Binder Material

 Figure 2.

-Relationship between the compressive strength of lime&#;natural pozzolan (NP) pastes and the Blaine fineness values of the NP [75].
+Open in a new tabRelationship between the compressive strength of lime-natural pozzolan (NP) pastes and the Blaine fineness values of the NP [75].

-Kupwade-Patil et al. [76] produced cement pastes using 50% OPC and 50% of two types of milled VA materials.
-One type of VA material had particles with an average size of 6 μm; the other VA material had particles that were 17 μm.
-The samples made with the 6 μm VA particles had a compressive strength that was 15% higher than the samples made with the 17 μm VA particles.
-However, the samples made with the 6 μm VA particles had a 4% increase in embodied energy values compared to the samples made with the 17 μm VA particles due to the high energy used for milling.
-In addition, while the embodied energy value of the concrete made with the 6 μm VA particles was 17% less than the value of conventional OPC, there was also a 30% reduction in the compressive strength of the material compared with the conventional material.
-Therefore, the energy-efficient VA&#;OPC concrete mixtures could be engineered to have the required compressive strength for specific structural and non-structural applications.
+Kupwade-Patil et al. [76] experimented with cement pastes blending 50% OPC with two types of milled VA: one category with an average particle size of 6 µm, and the other with particle sizes averaging 17 µm.
+The compressive strength in samples containing 6 µm VA particles increased by 15% compared to those composed of 17 µm VA particles.
+However, results indicated that the samples containing 6 µm VA particles showed a 4% rise in embodied energy values relative to those made with 17 µm VA particles, attributed to the extensive energy requirement during milling.
+Notably, the embodied energy of concrete made with 6 µm VA particles was 17% lower than corresponding values derived from conventional OPC, although it did experience a 30% reduction in compressive strength in comparison to OPC-based materials.
+Consequently, it is feasible to design energy-efficient VA-OPC concrete mixtures to achieve compressive strength meeting specific structural and non-structural expectations.

 3.2.
 Thermal Activation Via Calcination